charanpulivendula/charanpulivendula/README.md

 ![MasterHead](https://github.com/charanpulivendula/charanpulivendula/blob/main/images/background_gif.gif)
 <h1 align="center">Hi 👋, I'm Reddy Charan Pulivendula</h1>
-<h3>A passionate computer science graduate student at Indiana University Bloomington.
+<p>A passionate computer science graduate student at Indiana University Bloomington.
 I thrive on turning ideas into reality through code.
 My academic journey has equipped me with a strong foundation in data structures, algorithms, web development, and computer networks.
 I am an Experienced Software Engineer at Hewlett-Packard, contributing to innovative projects and skilled in debugging complex architectures.
 Actively engaged in cutting-edge projects at the Vehicle Autonomy and Intelligence Lab, focusing on autonomous racing car dashboards.
-Proficient in Python, Java, C++, and JavaScript, with expertise in technologies like Node JS, React JS, and MongoDB.
-Excited about collaborating on impactful projects and always open to discussions and contributions.
+Proficient in Python, Java, C++, and JavaScript, with expertise in Node JS, React JS, and MongoDB.
+Excited about collaborating on impactful projects and am always open to discussions and contributions.
 Connect with me on LinkedIn and explore my work on GitHub.
-Let's code together! 🚀</h3>
+Let's code together! 🚀</p>

 <img src="https://github.com/charanpulivendula/charanpulivendula/blob/main/images/coding.gif" alt="Coding" align="right" width="400">